Calling all Product Junkies. Before you even consider buying new products this spring you should clean out your stash to make room for the new.

 Organize Your Cupboards

-One of the best ways to do so is to use clear storage to store your products because they enable you to separate them into categories like shampoo and conditioner, from most used to rarely used products, and seasonal products.
+- One of the best ways to get organized is to use clear storage to store your products because they enable you to separate them into categories like shampoo and conditioner, from most used to rarely used products, and seasonal products.
 This way finding a product will simply be a matter of pulling out the right bin.

 - Be ruthless.
 Don’t hold onto a product you haven’t touched in a while.
 It’s tempting to keep it in case you ever need it, but just toss it.
 If you haven’t used it in the last few months, you aren’t likely to need it any time soon.

 - Organization is key.
 When spring cleaning your hair care products, consider your organizing system.
 Are your products set up in a way that makes sense for your routine?
 Are things easy to access in a rush on busy mornings?
 Look at your space and decide if you can set things up in a way that can save time on your routine.